vhsdream/crucible/README.md

-# Typecraft's Curcible 🛠️
+# Typecraft's Crucible 🛠️

-Typecraft's Curcible is an Arch Linux System Crafting Tool that automates the setup and configuration of an Arch Linux system.
+An Arch Linux System Tool that automates the setup and configuration of an Arch Linux system with Gnome.
 It installs and configures packages, desktop environments, and various utilities to create a fully functional development environment.

 ## Features